AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737-coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 <u>Expected results</u>:

-Coupon shouldn't be flagged as "used" if the payment is failed.
+Coupon shouldn't be flagged as used if the payment is failed.

 <u>Actual results</u>:

-1. Coupon code says used: Yes, Times Used: 1
+1. Coupon code says - Used: Yes, Times Used: 1
-1. Coupon code cannot be applied again, since it's for a single time use.
+1. Coupon code is for a single time use only.

 ## Apply the patch